George Watson (scholar): Career

 Watson met C. S. Lewis at Oxford's Socratic Club in 1948 and attended his lectures.
 Later, he counted him among his finest professors and, after Watson joined Cambridge, among his colleagues.
 Among Watson's English students at St John's was Douglas Adams.

+Watson held the Sandars Readership in Bibliography at Cambridge in 1991-1992 and lectured on "Lord Acton and his library."